Cultural history of India: Colonial era

 Western culture was introduced into India through a variety of means, as British colonialism and Christian missionaries sought to reshape local culture.
 The struggle for cultural and political supremacy played out in a variety of ways, such as in sports, which was later picturised in the 2001 film Lagaan.
 The most noticeable legacy of this period is the English language which emerged as the administrative and lingua franca of India and Pakistan (and which also greatly influenced the native languages) followed by the blend of native and gothic/sarcenic architecture.
 The modern Indian city came into shape, as seen in the history of modernisation and community synthesis in Bombay (now Mumbai).

 British archaeologists and cultural enthusiasts played a significant role during the colonial era in rediscovering and publicising some of India's pre-Islamic heritage, which had begun to disappear during the Indo-Muslim period, as well as preserving some of the Mughal monuments.

 By the late colonial era, the nationalist movement had begun to chalk out a path forward for India.
-Under Gandhi's leadership, the movement reached a greater level of creativity in drawing upon foreign and precolonial heritage.
+Under Mahatma Gandhi's leadership, the movement reached a greater level of creativity in drawing upon foreign and precolonial heritage.
 Jawaharlal Nehru, who went on to become India's first Prime Minister, likened India's culture to an "ancient palimpsest on which layer upon layer of thought and reverie had been inscribed, and yet no succeeding layer had completely hidden or erased what had been written previously" in his book The Discovery of India.

 Contemporary era

-Early postcolonial Indian culture was based around the struggle of having to build a new nation, which was shaped by the 1947 experience of decolonisation from British rule and the partition from Pakistan.
+Early postcolonial Indian culture was based around the struggle of having to build a new nation, which was shaped by the 1947 experience of decolonisation from British rule and the partition.
 Nirad C. Chaudhuri argued in 1954 that the Westernisation of India had actually peaked after India's independence, brought on by a Westernised ruling class and inducing deeper changes in the way of life of Indians than were perceived by most observers.

 In the 21st century, competing forms of nationalism, be they civic, religious (see Hindutva), ethnocultural or otherwise, have increasingly shaped cultural debates in India and its neighbours.